The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 Hi.

-Um, I'll get right to the point.
+I'll get right to the point.

-I think I have an answer to your question that you asked a couple of days ago as to why the traditional uh values of America are being attacked so fervently by the left.
+I think I have an answer to your question that you asked a couple of days ago as to why the traditional values of America are being attacked so fervently by the left.

-Um my belief is at the core value, it is, as you well know, power.
+My belief is at the core value, it is, as you well know, power.

 So liberals are trashing traditional values.

-Well, uh maybe I should elaborate.
+Well, maybe I should elaborate.

-Uh the liberals know history just as well as the conservatives do, whether they show it or not.
+Think of it this way: the liberals know history just as well as the conservatives do, whether they show it or not.

-You look at back at history, the America was able to take down one of the greatest nations at the time, England, from men sharing values of freedom, and of course, um the English nation was everything that the liberals strive for control, power, and then that's why things like the Tea Party happened, the original Tea Party, they're able to uh crush out an entire empire out of their nation.
+You look back at history, America was able to take down one of the greatest nations at the time, England, from men sharing the values of freedom.

-The liberals are trying to do it from within the nation, but they're just using a different tactic of doing it.
+The Liberals are trying to do it from within the nation, but they're just using a different tactic of doing it.

-Essentially, yes, they they claim to be big proprietors of freedom, but everything that they do is contrary to that, whether it's uh going against the Constitution or whatever the case may be, everything they do goes against freedom.
+They claim to be big proprietors of freedom, but everything that they do is contrary to that, whether it's going against the Constitution or whatever the case may be.

 But why?